Anticipation (video game): Difficulty settings

-At the easier difficulty settings, the players are initially shown a pattern of dots, which the game slowly connects to draw the picture.
+On the easier difficulty settings, the players are initially shown a pattern of dots, which the game slowly connects to draw the picture.
 The category is shown on-screen, and a string of blanks is displayed to indicate the number of words and letters in the correct answer.
-These aids are gradually eliminated on the higher-level boards, and are not present at all at the harder difficulty settings.
+These aids are gradually eliminated on the higher-level boards, and are not present at all on the harder difficulty settings.

-If a token lands on a Feature Square, a controller with turbo button control (such as the NES Advantage) can be used to land it repeatedly on that same square before it has a chance to start flying around the board.
-Doing so generates a puzzle from a random category, played on a gray background; these puzzles do not count toward the requirement to solve a puzzle in every color.